tokenika/tokenika.github.io/web/web.md

 #### 6. Concept proved in practice

-Aiming to be a generic solution, all other smart-contract platforms attempt to create an abstract space as a basis for concrete application implementations.
+As generic solutions, all smart-contract platforms attempt to create an abstract space which will serve as a basis for concrete application implementations.
+All, except EOS, do it by starting with the abstraction layer.
 EOS goes the opposite way: it evolved from concreate implementaions into a generic platoform.
 The EOS creators have already built two blockchains which actually work and handle a bigger amount of transactions than Bitcoin and Ethereum.
 Thus EOS is a generalization of two concrete (and very different) implementaions.
 As a result EOS will most probably end up being a highly practical solution.

 ---